 Sometimes the source of such frequent blockage isn’t quite identified.
 In fact, scientists have tried to discover the underlying cause of chronic sinus pain for years and offer different hypotheses for why people suffer from chronic sinusitis.

-When you’ve tried over-the-counter products, have visited doctors, and have taken antibiotics but are still experiencing chronic sinus pain, come to Dynamic Health & Pain Management.
+When you’ve tried over-the-counter products, have visited doctors, and have taken antibiotics but are still experiencing chronic sinus pain, come to Dynamic Health.
 We treat specific pain points like chronic sinus pain using state-of-the-art technology and a multidisciplinary approach to pain treatment and management.
 Call us today at (704) 525-6288 or chat with us live about how we can help you end chronic sinus pain.